Magpiny/sysinfoviewer/README.md

 ## Running the Application

-After installation, you can run SysInfoViewer by executing:
+After installation, you can run SysInfoViewer by executing this command from your terminal:

 ```bash
 SysInfoViewer